slashlos/Weather/README.md

 Setup
 -------

-To use the Weather in an app, just drag the class files into your project and edit the Weather header to instrument your app keys and id codes.
+To use the Weather in an app,

+    1. drag the Weather project into your project
+    2. edit the Weather-Private header with your app keys and id codes

-The use of individual weather providers require registration of authentication keys.
+Note that the use of individual weather providers require registration of authentication keys.

 See